-Notify customer that an Agency representative (if not already on the scene) and a restoration crew will arrive shortly.
-Take photos of affected and non-affected areas on the property.
-Follow the Agency's SSO Emergency Response Plan, as necessary, until either the restoration crew of the Agency Field

-If the restoration firm arrives before the Agency Field Point of Contact, authorize only emergency cleaning services (i.e. no
+- Notify customer that an Agency representative (if not already on the scene) and a restoration crew will arrive shortly. - 5.
+Take photos of affected and non-affected areas on the property. - Follow the Agency's SSO Emergency Response Plan, as necessary, until either the restoration crew of the Agency Field Point of Contact arrives. - If the restoration firm arrives before the Agency Field Point of Contact, authorize only emergency cleaning services (i.e. no demolition).